If you’ve got a great idea in the areas we support, browse our grant schemes to find the one that’s right for you.

 - Public engagement and creative industriesDefinition of Public engagement and creative industries

 Projects that encourage people to consider, question and debate the key issues connected to health, research and the human condition.

 Research to improve science education and shape education policy.

 Enabling independent researchers with a compelling research vision to tackle the most important questions in science.

 Offering flexible funding support to researchers in established posts at all career stages working on important questions of relevance to health.

 Funding teams of researchers, consisting of independent research groups, to work together on the most important scientific problems that can only be solved through collaborative efforts.

-Promoting the development of new ideas and bringing disciplines together to speed the pace of discovery.
-This scheme funds teams who are tackling major health-related questions in the humanities and social sciences that require a collaborative approach.
+Supporting teams who are tackling major health-related questions in the humanities and social sciences that require a collaborative approach.

 Helping researchers develop novel ideas that will go on to form part of larger grant applications to the Wellcome Trust or elsewhere.